 ❓ What is the average cost of a measured building survey in the UK?

-The average cost varies significantly based on property size, complexity, and detail level.
-Small homes typically cost £800–£2,000+VAT, while larger or intricate projects can reach £5,000–£50,000+VAT or more.
+A: The average cost varies significantly based on property size, complexity, and required detail.
+As a general guide, a small residential property might cost £800-£2,000+VAT, while larger or more complex projects can range from £5,000 to £50,000+VAT or more.
+Refer to our “At a Glance” table above for more detailed ranges.

 ❓ How long does a measured building survey take?

 ❓ Why should I choose 3D laser scanning for my measured survey?
+Is it worth the extra cost?

 ❓ Do you provide measured building surveys in London, Manchester, or Birmingham?